 Our Remote Learning offer is summarised here:

+If your child has to isolate they will switch to remote learning.
 Our main platform for remote learning is Seesaw.
 All children from nursery to Year 6 have a log in.
 If you need your login re-sending, please contact school and we will be happy to help.

 Teachers will upload pre-recorded teaching clips, teaching slides, audio explanations, worksheets, activities, challenges and links to other websites to support children's learning.
 The times on the daily schedules are just guidance - you can spend less or more time on each activity (depending what your child needs) and you can do the activities in any order.
 It is vital that each day's learning is carried out, as lessons are progressive and each day builds on the day before.

 Teachers and Teaching Assistants monitor Seesaw throughout the day.
 Feedback will be offered to the children for work they upload to their portfolio.

 home learning sites